Pasta with zucchini and tomatoes

 How to make pasta with tomatoes and zucchini

-• Cut zucchini lengthwise in half.
-If zucchini is large, cut each half in three thirds and slice off the seeds.
+• Cut the zucchini lengthwise in half.
+If the zucchini is large, cut each half in three-thirds and slice off the seeds.

 • Cut each zucchini baton into cubes.
-These are my favorite knives for this type of tasks: handy, sharp, and affordable too.
+My favorite knives for this type of task: handy, sharp, and affordable too.

 Zucchini and cherry tomatoes on a chopping board and a white pan with diced onion and olive oil.

-• Add zucchini, chili flakes, salt and pepper to the pan and cook for 10 minutes.
+• Add zucchini, chili flakes, salt, and pepper to the pan and cook for 10 minutes.
 I love this pan!
-No need to add a ton of olive oil or butter because it’s non-stick perfection without harmful chemicals, and it’s easy to clean.
+There’s no need to add a ton of olive oil or butter because it’s non-stick perfection without harmful chemicals and easy to clean.

-• When the zucchini cubes start to caramelise, add the tomatoes.
+• When the zucchini cubes start to caramelize, add the tomatoes.

 Top view of a white pan with diced zucchini and cherry tomatoes over a white background.

-• Add pasta, fresh parsley, toss until well combined adding a bit of pasta water.
+• Add pasta and fresh parsley, toss until well combined, and add a bit of pasta water.

 Close-up of a pan full of zucchini and tomatoes and penne pasta over a white background.

-• Serve with a drizzle of extra virgin olive oil, freshly ground black pepper, and grated parmesan cheese if you don’t keep it vegan.
+• If you don’t want to keep it vegan, serve with a drizzle of extra virgin olive oil, freshly ground black pepper, and grated parmesan cheese.
 Enjoy!

 Close-up of a fork lifting some juicy pasta with tomatoes, zucchini and grated parmesan cheese.